eduNEXT/picasso/README.rst

      - string
      - Input
    * - STRAIN_PATH (Required)
      - The path to the strain within the repository structure, e.g., ``path/to/strain``.
-This path should contain the tutor configuration ``config.yml`` file used to build the image.
      - string
      - Input
    * - SERVICE (Required)